Digestive enzyme supplements could help you to better tolerate FODMAPs in the diet, which might otherwise trigger symptoms if you have IBS.

-We only had space to mention a few, so I thought I’d look at this a little more closely.
-Most people know about lactase supplements to help reduce the lactose content of milk or to help digest lactose directly — but what about others?
+Most people know about lactase supplements to help reduce the lactose content of milk or to help digest lactose directly — but what about for other FODMAPs?
+Or indeed for gluten?

-It was too late to include in the book, but a study conducted by Monash University, Australia, and published this summer in the American Journal of Gastroenterology, revealed further encouraging results for the enzyme alpha-galactosidase which can help to digest GOS — one half, along with fructo-oligosaccharides (FOS), of the ‘O’ in FODMAP.
+A study conducted by Monash University, Australia, and published several years ago in the American Journal of Gastroenterology, revealed encouraging results for the enzyme alpha-galactosidase which can help to digest GOS — one half, along with fructo-oligosaccharides (FOS), of the ‘O’ in FODMAP.

 GOS are found in beans, pulses, soy milk, some nuts, and can be especially difficult to reduce or avoid for those following a vegan diet.
 They are responsible for beans’ windy reputation and can cause digestive upsets.